UrbsLab/STREAMLINE/docs/source/about.md

 ***
 ## What level of computing skill is required for use?
 STREAMLINE offers a variety of use options making it accessible to those with little or no coding experience as well as the seasoned programmer/data scientist.
 While there is currently no graphical user interface (GUI), the most naive user needs only know how to navigate their PC file system, specify folder/file paths, and have a Google Drive account (to run STREAMLINE serially on Google Colab).

-Those with a very basic knowledge of python and computer environments can apply STREAMLINE locally and serially using the included jupyter notebook.
+Those with a very basic knowledge of python and computer environments can apply STREAMLINE locally/serially using the included jupyter notebook.

-Those comfortable with command lines can run STREAMLINE locally or on a computing cluster via the command line.
+Those comfortable with command lines should run STREAMLINE locally (either serially or with CPU core parallellization) or (if available) on a computing cluster (HPC) in parallel.

 ***
 ## How is STREAMLINE different from other AutoML tools?